ntnu-rgb/extract-icon-py/README.md

 # pefile-extract-icon #
-This is a fork of [extract-icon-py](https://github.com/firodj/extract-icon-py/) that includes various improvements such as supporting Python 3 and easier extraction of icons that a Windows system would display.
+This is a fork of [extract-icon-py](https://github.com/firodj/extract-icon-py/) that includes various improvements such as supporting Python 3 and easier extraction of icons that a Windows system would normally display.

 ## Installing ##
 * ``git clone https://github.com/ntnu-rgb/pefile-extract-icon.git``